jvrana/Pillowtalk/README.md

 Automatically creates intuitive python interfaces for APIs.
 Marshpillow talks to APIs and handles all of the model relationships behind the scenes, providing a clean and easy-to-use interface for your models.

+# Why?

+While there are plenty of excellent libraries for creating APIs, creating interfaces for these APIs isn't entirely straightforward.
+Marshpillow cleanly captures the underlying database relationships APIs may be providing making it easy to write python models.
+It provides a interface for making intuitive live API calls using your python models.

 # Features

 ## Minimalistic models with relationships